chinapedia/wikipedia.abstract.en/Page/Auguste_and_Louis_Lumière.md

 The Lumières gave their first paid public screening on 28 December 1895, at Salon Indien du Grand Café in Paris.[10]
 This history-making presentation featured 10 short films, including their first film, _Sortie des Usines Lumière à Lyon_ (_Workers Leaving the Lumière Factory_).[11]

-Lumières_La_Sortie_de_l'Usine_Lumière_à_Lyon_1895.png Each film is 17 meters long, which, when hand cranked through a projector, runs approximately 50 seconds.
+Each film is 17 meters long, which, when hand cranked through a projector, runs approximately 50 seconds.

-L'Arrivée_d'un_train_en_gare_de_La_Ciotat,_Complete.webm_]] Cinématographe_Lumière.jpg_]] It is believed their first film was recorded that same year (1895) with Léon Bouly's cinématographe device, which was patented the previous year.
+_]] _]] It is believed their first film was recorded that same year (1895) with Léon Bouly's cinématographe device, which was patented the previous year.
 The date of the recording of their first film is in dispute.
 In an interview with Georges Sadoul given in 1948, Louis Lumière tells that he shot the film in August 1894.
 This is questioned by historians (Sadoul, Pinel, Chardère) who consider that a functional Lumière camera didn't exist before the end of 1894, and that their first film was recorded 19 March 1895, and then publicly projected 22 March at the Société d'encouragement pour l'industrie nationale in Paris.
 The cinématographe — a three-in-one device that could record, develop, and project motion pictures — was further developed by the Lumières.[12]

 The public debut at the Grand Café came a few months later and consisted of the following 10 short films (in order of presentation):[13]